 We call $F_\epsilon$ the Moreau envelop of $F$ with parameter $\epsilon$ (by analogy with the Hilbert case).
 Note that $F(\rho)<+\infty$ implies $spt(\rho)\subset\Omega$, and therefore, as $\epsilon$ goes to $0$, points outside $\Omega$ highly penalize the value of $F_\epsilon$.

 The corresponding regularization of our energy $J$, which we describe now, is inspired by \cite{merigot2016minimal} where a similar treatment is applied to a variational formulation for the incompressible Euler equations.
-The other terms in $J$ are well defined for discrete probabilities also, and therefore, we keep them unchanged in the following discretized problem:
+The other terms in $J$ are well defined for discrete probabilities as well, and therefore, we will keep them unchanged in the discretized problem:

 We will come back to $F_\epsilon$ more extensively in Section \ref{part:4}.
-For now, we will only use its lower semi-continuity on $\Prob(\R^d)$ and the limits as $\epsilon\to0/+\infty$, mentioned in proposition \ref{prop:lsc_cvg}.
+For now, we will only use its lower semi-continuity on $\Prob(\R^d)$ and the limits as $\epsilon\to0/+\infty$, mentioned in Proposition \ref{prop:lsc_cvg}.
 Immediately, by similar arguments as in Section \ref{part:1}, we have existence of minimizers for this discrete problem:

 \begin{prop} For every $N\in\N^*$, $\epsilon>0$, $\JD$ is l.s.c for the narrow convergence and for every $\mu^0_N\in\Prob_N(\Omega)$, the infimum in $\MD$ is attained. \end{prop}